Les Baux and the old

 ´Amnesty´)

-and below.
-About the monument you can read more down this side.
+The ribbed mountains in the back.
+About the monument you can read more down this

 The old windmill